 We follow a range of GCSE courses where students can achieve grades from 1-9.
-Currently we offer English Language, English Literature, Maths, Science, History, RE, Computer Science, Business Studies.
+In 2024-2025 we offer English Language, English literature, maths, combined science trilogy, history, RE, computer science, business, geography, media studies, PE and art (silver award - GCSE equivalent).
+(Those marked are options - students choose one option.
+There are also non-GCSE options available.)

-Functional Skills
+Functional skills

 This course looks at the 'functional' side of maths or English.

-This qualification is aimed at students who are likely to achieve a GCSE grade 2 or below, and help students move towards attaining a GCSE grade 4 in their post-16 education.
+It is aimed at students who are likely to achieve a GCSE grade 2 or below and helps students move towards attaining a GCSE grade 4 in their post-16 education.
+Some GCSE groups take functional skills examinations on route to their GCSE, partly to experience taking examinations under formal conditions.